Gradius III (Arcade)

 |This scrapped enemy design starts out looking like a bullet before transforming into a ship.
 Kinda cool.|

 Enemies from previous Gradius games and spin-offs.
 Most of the graphics are ripped directly from those games, and it's not clear whether or not they were actually intended to be used in the game.
-The only exception is the small Moai head from Life Force JP, which has new graphics and was likely meant to appear somewhere in the game proper.
+The only exception is the small Moai head from the Japanese Life Force re-release of Salamander, which has new graphics and was probably meant to appear somewhere in the game proper.

 |Salamander / Life Force (INT)|

 |Life Force (JP)|